 Unpaid internships are allowed under unique circumstances, determined primarily by whether the intern (and not the employer) is the primary beneficiary of the arrangement.

-4. Manage Your Interns With Best Practices
+4. Manage Your Interns

-After the internship, be sure to maintain contact—and make your job offer as soon as possible, since many of today’s students receive multiple job offers upon graduation.
-High-performing interns should automatically be considered for new graduate positions, and it’s not unheard-of to create new positions for just the right fit.
+If you plan to use your new internship program to drive hiring, use evaluations from managers to assess whether the intern would be a good match.
+After the internship, be sure to maintain contact.
+Make your job offer as soon as possible, since many of today’s students receive multiple job offers upon graduation.
+High-performing interns should automatically be considered for new unheard of and it’s not unheard-of to create new positions for just the right fit.

 Whether you’re curious about how to create an internship program, actively searching for good interns, or just looking to hire a new employee with solid internship experience, Monster’s expert advice and hiring tips can help.

 This article is not intended as a substitute for professional legal advice.
 Always seek the professional advice of an attorney regarding any legal questions you may have.